What are common linguistic differences in housing vocabulary between Russian and English

 - Housing Types and Terminology

-- Russian has specific terms for housing types that do not always have direct English equivalents, such as “kommunalka” (a communal apartment shared by multiple families) which contrasts with standard Western housing concepts common in English.
+- Russian has specific terms for housing types that do not always have direct English equivalents, such as kommunalka (a communal apartment shared by multiple families) which contrasts with standard Western housing concepts common in English.
+This reflects Soviet-era housing policies that prioritized shared living spaces, a social arrangement largely absent in English-speaking countries today.

 - Building and Room Names

 - Certain building parts or rooms have different names or cultural connotations in each language.
-For example, the Russian “kholodnaya voda” literally means “cold water,” referring to the common utility term, while English may use plumbing-specific terms or simply “tap water.”
+For example, the Russian kholodnaya voda literally means “cold water,” referring commonly to the tap or running water system, whereas English might specify tap water, running water, or simply water without a specific adjective.
+This difference points to divergent ways of describing utilities and infrastructure.

 - Vocabulary for Real Estate and Facilities